Andy Milligan: Personality

+Sexual orientation

 Milligan was openly gay, enjoyed S&M and had very few long-term relationships (all of which were with men).
 In 1968, Milligan married Candy Hammond, a North Carolina stage actress and former "erotic dancer" who starred in several of his movies.
 The wedding service took place on February 24, 1968, at his Staten Island house located on 7 Phelps Place, which was still decorated for the movie shoot Seeds and attended by most of the crew people working on the movie as well as his father and Japanese stepmother (whom his father married in 1960 while Milligan Sr. was stationed in Japan).
 The wedding was not viewed seriously by any of the attendees because of Milligan's open homosexuality.
 According to Milligan's biographer Jimmy McDonough, Milligan decided to get married because he believed this could benefit his professional reputation.
 Candy divorced him the following year, apparently due to neglect as he was more focused on his film making career, and she shortly thereafter returned to her North Carolina hometown.